Sitecore-Community/Sitecore-Mvc-Contrib/README.md

 # Sitecore.Mvc.Contrib

-This project extends the base MVC functionality introduced in Sitecore 6.6, providing a set of common classes and helpers that you may need while using Sitecore MVC.
+This project extends the base Sitecore MVC functionality, providing a set of common classes and helpers that you may need while using the Model-View-Controller paradigm with Sitecore.

 ## Requirements

-* .NET Framework 4
+* .NET Framework 4.5

-* Visual Studio 2010 with NuGet Package Manager extension installed.
+* Visual Studio 2012 with NuGet Package Manager extension installed.

     Ensure that the Package Restore checkbox has been ticked in the NuGet Package Manager Options dialog.

-* MVC 3
+* MVC 5

-* Sitecore v6.6 or above.
-MVC also need to be configured (see docs or SDN for more info).
+* Sitecore 7.5 or later.

 ## Building